 The best advice we could give is to prepare for all types of weather

 Preparing for a visit to Lapland and not sure what to bring with you?
-We have a saying in the Nordics which, translated, says something like, "There's no such thing as bad weather.
+Follow the Nordic saying "There's no such thing as bad weather.
 There's only bad clothing." to get ready.
 Or read our Lapland experts advice below.

 What to bring to Lapland

-Weather conditions in Lapland can change quickly and often, so all travelers should bring many layers of warm, comfortable inner wear such as long johns, long sleeved t-shirts, sweaters and pants.
+Weather conditions in Lapland can change quickly and often.
+For this reason, all travellers should bring many layers of warm, comfortable inner wear such as long johns, long sleeved shirts, jumpers and trousers.

-- Thin woolen or fleece gloves (ideal as a base layer under snowmobile gloves)
+- Thin thermal gloves (ideal as a base layer under snowmobile gloves)

 - Heat pads for hands and feet